Many hiring managers use social media during the recruitment process, but are they a reliable screening tool?

 One in four professionals admit that their social media profiles are not set to private, even in the face of potential recruiter stalking.

-After surveying over 1,000 employees and over 200 recruitment professionals, the report found that 65% of candidates actually expect to be ‘Googled’ by their perspective employer, with 73% saying they’re very careful about what they post online.
+After surveying over 1,000 employees and over 200 recruitment professionals, the report found that 65% of candidates expect to be ‘Googled’ by their perspective employer, with 73% saying they’re very careful about what they post online.

 “However, if you’re using social media as a screening tool, it’s important that you aren’t letting this cost you great candidates.